jianxun-p/jianxun-p.github.io/src/wifi-controlled-robot/engineering-log.md

 I downloaded and installed the libraries for the ESP8266, then I tested it with a simple LED blinking code.

 ### Brainstorm/Reflection
 The importance of device drivers are crucial.
 They are responsible for the communication between the operating system and the devices.
 It is impossible to use the full abilities of the devices without the help of the drivers.
-The basic drivers that UEFI loads during the DXE stage can help operating systems to utilize most devices, but certainly not all, and definitely don’t push the devices to their full capabilities.
+The basic drivers that UEFI loads during the DXE stage can help operating system to utilize most devices, but certainly not all, and definitely don’t push the devices to their full capabilities.

 It is important to look at the specifications of the products when purchasing a cable, because some only have two wires inside for power delivery and no wires for data transmission.

 ### Issues and Fixes
 The Arduino IDE was not able to detect the USB port connecting to the ESP8266.
 So I searched for the driver online and installed it.
 It still didn’t work.
 I looked for clues on the internet, and an article suggests that it might be the cable that I was using was a power delivering cable, which is not able to transmit data.
 So I replaced that cable with another one.
-The arduino IDE was able to detect the port and upload the code.
+The Arduino IDE was able to detect the port and upload the code.

 ### Accomplishments and Next Steps
 I tested the ESP8266 with a simple LED blinking code.
-Next step is to connect it to the WiFi.
+Next step is to connect it to the Wi-Fi.